 The purpose of the Student Complaint and Grievance Policy is to provide equitable and orderly processes to resolve complaints and grievances by students at NorthWest Arkansas Community College.
 A student is defined as one who is or has been duly and legally registered as either a full-time or part-time student at NorthWest Arkansas Community College.
-A complaint is defined as a difference or dispute between a student and a staff or faculty member related to services rendered or academic matters as they affect the student such as grades, assignments, attendance, or classroom procedures.
+A complaint is defined as a difference or dispute between a student and a staff member related to services rendered.
 (Violations of academic honesty are covered by a separate procedure.)
 An unresolved complaint is raised to the level of a grievance when the student completes and submits a Student Grievance form.
 The Student Grievance process must be initiated during the semester the alleged incident or issue occurred or the regular academic semester (Fall or Spring) that follows.